jedgentry/Parlay/parlay/docs/index.rst

 ---------------
 Parlay is a development framework that provides:

-  * a publish/subscribe message router called the Broker
+  * a built-in browser-based user interface to poke and prod connected items
+  * a drag and drop UI builder that lets make a custom screen of buttons, sliders, graphs and more.
   * pre-built components to connect to devices over serial, TCP/IP, ModBus, GPIB and more
-  * a built-in browser-based user interface to poke and prod connected items
   * dead-simple scripting framework to write testing and development scripts in Python

-At the heart of Parlay is the broker, which provides publish/subscribe message routing between items.

 Parlay serves a web application that provides a poke & prod user interface to all connected items.
 Via the user interface, users can send commands to and view responses